patrikzudel/strafe-evaluation/README.md

+# Track your strafe performance in games!

+#### Find out if you would benefit from Snap Tap and SOCD.

 <img src="https://raw.githubusercontent.com/patrikzudel/strafe-evaluation/main/preview.png?sanitize=true#gh-dark-mode-only" alt="Logo">

-#### ⭐️ Star the repo if you like it!
+⭐️ Star the repo if you like it!
-#### Program that allows you to track your strafe performance!
-Find out if you would benefit from Snap Tap | SOCD.

   ## 📖 How to use

-  - Visit the GitHub Pages release [here](https://chat.patrikzudel.me/).
+  - Visit the GitHub Pages release [here](https://github.com/patrikzudel/strafe-evaluation/releases).
-  - Launch the setup and install the program
+  - Launch the setup and install the program.
-  - Strafe!
+  - Start the program and strafe!

 ## ⚡ Features
 - Tracking of strafe performance